 Smart motorways are meant to be a cost-effective way of increasing road capacity, but they’ve made headlines for the wrong reasons

-Smart motorways use variable speed limits to control traffic flow and, in some cases, instruct drivers to use the hard shoulder as a live running lane.
-These new types of road are controversial, though, with various concerns having been raised over how safe they are.
+Smart motorways use variable speed limits to control the flow of traffic and, in some cases, instruct drivers to use the hard shoulder as a live running lane.
+These new types of road have been controversial though, with various concerns having been raised over how safe they are.

 The criticism of smart motorways is mainly aimed at what happens when a vehicle breaks down on an all-lane running (ALR) section of motorway, where every single lane including the hard shoulder is being used by live traffic.

 The majority of smart motorways do not have automatic Stopped Vehicle Detection (SVD) technology in place.
 Consequently, Highways England operators take an average of 17 minutes to spot a broken-down vehicle using CCTV, whereas SVD would be 16 minutes quicker.

 When a broken-down vehicle is spotted, it then takes operators a further three minutes to change the signal for the obstructed lane to a ‘red X’.
 Even once this is done, though, many drivers have a tendency to ignore these red X signals, with Highways England issuing 180,000 warning letters for the offence between 2017 and summer 2018.

 Furthermore, recovery firms such as the AA, RAC and Green Flag refuse to recover vehicles from live lanes.
 Unless the driver is able to get their broken-down car to an emergency refuge area - which are spaced up to two miles apart from one another along smart motorways - they will have to wait for either the police or Highways England to physically shut the lane before their breakdown company will recover the vehicle.

 There have been 38 deaths on smart motorways in the last five years, with one section of the M25 seeing a 20-fold increase in the number of ‘near-miss’ incidents since being converted to ALR.